sg893052/sonic-buildimage/manageability/mgmt-framework/gnmi_get_request_type_field.md

 There is an expired draft that describes how OPERATIONAL data could be identified.
 Till a formal definition makes its way into the specification, we'll attempt to nail it down to mean any read-only data ("config false") that does not have a corresponding "config" path (i.e. "../../config/<data>" should not exist), excluding any data in "config" containers.
 Examples of this data are statistics, counters, and protocol negotiated values.

+# Limitations

+- The 'type' field of GetRequest message is supported only for the [transl clients](#translib).
+The "OTHERS"/Non-DB clients, and DB clients do not support this field, and will continue to return the unsupported request type error, if said 'type' field is included.

+- OPERATIONAL type is supported only for Openconfig Yang modeled data.

 # References

 ## GNMI